European Data Systems LX1

 LX1 portable computer made by European Data Systems 1995

 It is army green colour and metal cased.
-Very heavy duty system for battlefield conditions
+It is a very heavy duty system, designed for battlefield conditions.

-It has detachable keyboard with inbuilt trackball.
+It has a detachable keyboard with inbuilt trackball.
 There is a security seal on the keyboard with 'Iarrcis Tempest Seal' and another label on it with 'Keyboard Data Entry, Iarrcis, European Data Systems LXI'.
-The keyboard has a good quality feel to it as you might expect.

-The screen is a 10" LCD screen and next to the screen are LED's for Power, DC Good, Low Battery, SCSI HDD.
-The screen hinge mechanism has to be seen to be believed, you will NEVER EVER break it !!!
+The screen is a 10-inch LCD screen and next to the screen are LEDs for Power, DC Good, Low Battery, SCSI HDD.

-The front panel hides a hard drive bay, a 3.5" floppy drive, a PCMCIA card slot and an elapsed time indicator.
+The front panel hides a hard drive bay, a 3.5-inch floppy drive, a PCMCIA card slot and an elapsed time indicator.

-Behind the right hand side panel there's a 24V NiMh battery and what could be a keyboard and PS/2 connector.
+Behind the right hand side panel there is a 24V NiMh battery and what could be a keyboard and PS/2 connector.

-On the back there's a mains input connector (an unusual hi-spec military connector), DC 24-32v In (again, a strange military connector), A Sync Data connector, A Fibre Optic LAN connector, a SCSI connector, standard printer port, serial COM2 port, and a standard Ext VGA connector.
+On the back there is a mains input connector (an unusual hi-spec military connector), DC 24-32v In (again, a strange military connector), A Sync Data connector, A Fibre Optic LAN connector, a SCSI connector, standard printer port, serial COM2 port, and a standard Ext VGA connector.